6 Rules for a Better Breastfeeding Latch - Baby Chick

 DSC_0076

 These are my six rules for getting the best latch for baby!
 Breastfeeding shouldn’t hurt, so if it does hurt, try these steps to help with baby’s latch.
-If you need more support, contact your local IBCLC for in-person support.
+If you need more support, consider consulting a local IBCLC (International Board Certified Lactation Consultant) for in-person guidance.

 Share